zinkem/ztweet/README.md

     node ztweet.js [flag [params]...]...

+Flags and their operations:

-getting tweets from a user:
+-u : get most recent tweets from a user with screen_name

-    node ztweet.js -u [username] [num tweets to show]
+    node ztweet.js -u [screen_name] [num tweets to show]

     node ztweet.js -u zinkemdotcom 10

-getting your own tweets:
+-c : get your most recent tweets

     node ztweet.js -c [num tweets to show]

     node ztweet.js -c 10

-getting tweets from those you follow:
+-h : view your home timeline (tweets of those you follow)

     node ztweet.js -h

-post a status update:
+-m : post a status update ('tweet')

     node ztweet.js -m [message]

-    node ztweet.js -m a status update without quotes node ztweet.js -m "This is a status update!"
+    node ztweet.js -m a status update without quotes

-searching:
+    //some characters cannot be used without using quotes node ztweet.js -m "Tweeting with style! ;)"

+-s : search

     node ztweet.js -s [search terms]

     node ztweet.js -s queen
     node ztweet.js -s "spinal tap"

-commands can be strung together
+multiple operations can be invoked from a single command

     //note, the order you input the commands may not be the order they execute node ztweet.js -s "mild salsa" -m "looking for a spicy salsa recommendation!"